bradsimpson213/tweeter/README.md

 Now that we have a server up and running, let's make some routes!

 1. Lets start by making a home or index route!
-This route should have the URL path of `'/'`and should randomly pick a tweet from the `tweets` dictionary in the `tweets.py` file.
-Once a random tweet has been selected, we want to render a template using the already created `index.html` template in the `templates` folder (remember to send the tweet along to the template).
+This route should have the URL path of `'/'`and should randomly pick a tweet from the `tweets` dictionary in the `tweets.py` file. (might want to check out the random module if your don't remember the method to use)  Once a random tweet has been selected, we want to render a template using the already created `index.html` template in the `templates` folder (remember to send the tweet along to the template).
 You should see output in the browser like the following if all is done correcty (might see a different tweet as that part is random)
 ![Index Route](./screen-shots/phase2-1.png)
 Note how we did not need to install `Jinja2` at all, since it is a dependancy of flask!